-Should You Buy a Commercial Machine Learning Platform or Build In-House?
+Machine Learning Platforms: Should You Buy Commercial or Build In-House?

 When enterprises begin to pursue data science and machine learning (ML) at scale, it becomes the responsibility of chief information officers and data science leaders to limit areas of liability.
 Managing ML models is more than just open source tools and brittle workflows though; companies also need to adopt a mindset that’s focused on continual evaluation and optimization.